ricdikulous/imx-unity-game-lessons/lessons/08-Dynamically-Upload-Metadata/README.md

 - `metadata/`: Contains JSON files describing each NFT's attributes.

 ## Upload Random Metadata Function
-We're introducing a new function in our `metadataService`.
+We're introducing a new function in our `metadataService.ts` file.
 This function is responsible for uploading random metadata from our collection.

 ```typescript
 export async function uploadRandomMetadata(tokenId: number) {